 These grilled Hawaiian chicken kabobs are great because you don’t even have to heat up the kitchen or turn on the oven.

 I think the one thing I love the most about the chicken kabobs is that you can make so many different varieties.
 Everyone in my house has different tastes so that we can whip some up for each person.
 But who am I kidding?
 I love all kabob recipes!
 I have a feeling you are going to love these chicken skewers just as much as I do when you bite into that amazing teriyaki flavor.

 The hardest part of making most kabob recipes is smelling them while they are grilling and having to wait to gobble them up!
 Thankfully these grilled chicken skewers don’t take very long at all.
 Here are the super simple steps to get you started:

-First Step: Slice and cut entire pineapple.
+First Step: Slice and cut the entire pineapple.
 It’s best to cut them into 1-inch pieces.

 Second Step: Dice the chicken tenders into bite-sized pieces.
 Quarter the red onion and slice the bell pepper.

 Third Step: Grab the skewers and begin alternating chicken and veggies until each one is filled up, and all the ingredients are on the kabob.
 It’s important to note that the veggies and chicken should not be touching each other.
 You want to allow air and heat to get in between each piece of food.
 This will allow them to cook more evenly.